Gogue: The independent fitting

-The Command Fitting
+The command fitting

 This is for use during mounted work.
 The leather piece of the Gogue is attached to the girth, and it forks near the chest into two cords.
 The cords are then run to the rings or pulley at the browband, down the cheekpieces, and through the bit ring.
 From the bit ring they go toward the rider's hands, and snap onto shortened Gogue reins (which have metal rings at the end specifically for this purpose).

 The rider should also ride with reins attached in the "normal" position to the bit, so he may use the Gogue rein as needed.
 Additionally, it can be jumped in (it has been used in competition) or ridden in cross-country.

-Warnings on Use
+Warnings on use

 The Gogue is a tool that is best used by advanced trainers that understand its application and have been trained to use it.
 The horse must go actively forward when the Gogue is in use.
 The Gogue may be adjusted extremely short as a device for rollkur, and opponents of rollkur consider this to be abuse of the horse.
 Additionally, novice riders should not use a Gogue when schooling, and more experienced riders are best to use it under the supervision of an instructor.